DNEG: Stereo

 DNEG Stereo (formerly known as Prime Focus World) was the first in the world to convert a full Hollywood film from 2D to 3D and has since become one of the largest stereo conversion companies in the motion picture industry.
-DNEG Stereo has delivered immersive 3D experiences for major blockbusters including Dune: Part One, Godzilla x Kong: The New Empire, Venom, Venom: Let There be Carnage, Venom: The Last Dance.
+DNEG Stereo has delivered immersive 3D experiences for major blockbusters including Dune: Part One, Godzilla x Kong: The New Empire, Venom, Venom: Let There be Carnage, and Venom: The Last Dance.
 DNEG Stereo also worked on No Time to Die, the first James Bond film ever to be released in 3D.

 DNEG 360

-DNEG 360 is a virtual production service.
+DNEG 360 is a global, end-to-end virtual production service providing filmmakers and content creators with comprehensive real-time production support.
+From script breakdown and development to final picture delivery, the team supports every stage of the creative process with cutting-edge real-time production tools.
 DNEG's Virtual Production work has been featured in films including Andy Serkis' Venom: Let There Be Carnage, Keneth Branagh's Death on the Nile and David Leitch's Bullet Train.

 DNEG IXP

-DNEG IXP, launched in 2024, specializes in digital production services across advertising, gaming, music, theme park experiences, retail, location-based entertainment.
+DNEG IXP, launched in 2024, specializes in digital production services across advertising, gaming, music, theme park experiences, retail, and location-based entertainment.
 DNEG IXP counts amongst its toolsets the AI-driven technologies developed by Brahma, a DNEG Group company.
 Notable collaborations include working with Moncler on renowned designer Sir Jony Ive's debut apparel collection under Lovefrom, Moncler.
-The Studio also partnered with VR firm Practical Magic to produce a cinematic 360-degree VR experience set in the world of Christopher Nolan's action thriller Dunkirk.
+The Studio also collaborated with VR firm Practical Magic to produce a cinematic 360-degree VR experience set in the world of Christopher Nolan's action thriller Dunkirk.